nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Displays the Help Window, which consists of a list of possible Commands, and a link to this UserGuide.

+When the `Visit URL` button is clicked, the UserGuide is opened in the system's default web browser.

 Format:

 ```